thirstycode/Raspi-output-catcher/README.md

 # Raspi-output-catcher
 ## Followings are the outputs of raspi :
+-	05:02:59 PM 05 08 --> some error with following having username angelinajolie143
 -	04:48:16 PM 05 08 --> some error with posting having username urvashirautela26
 -	04:48:14 PM 05 08 --> posted with username urvashirautela26
 -	04:47:51 PM 05 08 --> some error with posting having username tamannaah.143